Does Texas allow cash-out refinancing?

 Check your eligibility for a cash-out refinance in Texas.
 Start hereMuch like any cash-out refinance, you borrow more than you currently owe on your mortgage, and the difference between the old loan balance and the new loan amount is provided to you as a lump sum.
 This can impact your monthly payments, as the new loan amount will be higher than your previous mortgage balance.

-You can use the funds for whatever you like, but typically they’re used for purposes such as home improvements, debt consolidation, or other financial needs.
+You can use the funds from a Texas cash-out refinance for whatever you like, including home improvements, debt consolidation, or other financial needs.

 Texas cash-out refinance rules and guidelines